HoldenLab/ring-simulator/README.md

 This simulator is primarily made available for reproducibility purposes, however it may also be adaptable for other simulations of dynamics of circumferentially organized filaments.

-To reporduce Whitley 2020 simulations, add ring-simulator folder to MATLAB path, and run nascent_zdynamic_sim.m to generate simulations corresponding to Supplementary Figure 20 data.
+To reproduce Whitley 2020 simulations, add ring-simulator folder to MATLAB path, and run nascent_zdynamic_sim.m to generate simulations corresponding to Supplementary Figure 20 data.

  .\testing is lots of internal tests to confirm validity of simulator